If I have already joined SHARE. Can I now provide consent for the study of my spare blood ?

 What happens if I decide to withdraw AFTER my sample has been taken?

-If you wish to withdraw your sample from the Bioresource , you simply need to tell us by phone and we will arrange for your sample to be destroyed and data removed from the register.
-We will confirm this by letter
+If you wish to withdraw your sample from the biobank , you simply need contact us and we will request for your sample to be destroyed and data removed from the register.
+We will confirm this.

 What will happen if I don't want to carry on with the register?